Mram-ui/2024-25_GP_02/readme.md

   - Navigate to the project directory: <br>
-    Replace `path\to\` in the command below with the actual path to your project files.
+    Replace `path\to\` in the command below with the actual path to the extracted project files on your computer:
   ```
   cd path\to\2024-25_GP_02-main\WebsitePages\flask-directory
   ```
-  - Run the Flask server:
+  - Run the Flask server: <br>
+    Once in the project directory, start the Flask server by entering:
   ```
   python app.py
   ```

-  **3. Run the project:** Open the folder on your computer, and run it using your local server or preferred development environment. <br> <br> 🌟 That's it!
+  **3. Run the project:** Open the project folder on your computer and launch it using your local server or preferred development environment.
+  <br> <br>
+  🌟 That's it!
 The project should now be running on your local machine. <br>